 Additionally, because of their geographical position, they enjoy very long, dark and harsh winters and, culturally, are reserved and quiet and not perceived as friendly as other countries on this list.

 However, if you come from a country with a similar culture, you may not experience such a culture shock and if safety is a concern, you have a lot to explore with minimal to no risk across these 5 countries, not to mention that some of them such as Iceland, have become true bucket list destinations for many.

-New Zealand is one of the most coveted destinations for travelers and has been a major bucket list item for years since the Lord of the Rings brought awareness to its vast and breathtaking landscapes.
-It’s remote and hard to reach location make it an item on the wish list that many dream of going to for years.
+New Zealand is one of the best vacations for females traveling solo who love nature and a major bucket list destination since the Lord of the Rings brought awareness to its vast and breathtaking landscapes.

-For solo female travelers, New Zealand is a great country for a first solo trip; it’s very safe, equal and respectful to women, it has good infrastructure and friendly locals, ingredients all women traveling solo value of a destination.
+Our members consider New Zealand a great solo female travel destination; it’s very safe, equal and respectful to women, it has good infrastructure and friendly locals, ingredients all women traveling solo value of a destination.

 However, it is also expensive to get to and get around in, with road trips being the main form of exploration, and you will need a large budget to make the trip.

 For this reason and because of its geographical location, New Zealand tends not to be the destination for a first solo trip, as it requires a lot of planning, driving alone and a wider range of skillsets not required if you explore other countries on this list.